 Summary

-I am a postdoctoral research scientist in the Center for Theoretical Neuroscience at Columbia University.
-I was recently awarded an NINDS K99/R00 Transition to Independence award, and will be applying for faculty jobs in the coming cycles.
+I am currently a postdoctoral research scientist with Stefano Fusi in the Center for Theoretical Neuroscience at Columbia University.
+In July 2026, I will start as an assistant professor at the University of California, San Francisco.
+If you're interested in working together, please get in touch!
+I am recruiting at all levels.
 I did my graduate work with David Freedman at The University of Chicago.

 In my research, I like to think about how representational geometry supports (or not) robust decisions, generalization to novel conditions, reliable representations of multiple stimuli at once, and rapid learning.
 These different demands can sometimes conflict with each other (for instance, generalization to novel stimuli and reliable representations of multiple stimuli), and I am particularly interested in how the brain navigates these tradeoffs.
 I use a variety of tools, including: statistical analysis, pen-and-paper theory, and artificial neural networks.